-Important information
+Important Information

-Unless otherwise stated, all information contained in this document is from Amundi Asset Management S.A.S. and is as of 15 October 2020.
-Diversification does not guarantee a profit or protect against a loss.
-The views expressed regarding market and economic trends are those of the author and not necessarily Amundi Asset Management S.A.S. and are subject to change at any time based on market and other conditions, and there can be no assurance that countries, markets or sectors will perform as expected.
-These views should not be relied upon as investment advice, a security recommendation, or as an indication of trading for any Amundi product.
-This material does not constitute an offer or solicitation to buy or sell any security, fund units or services.
-Investment involves risks, including market, political, liquidity and currency risks.
-Past performance is not a quarantee or indicative of future results.

-Date of First Use: 20 October 2020.
+Unless otherwise stated, all information contained in this document is from Amundi Pioneer Asset Management and is as of September 30, 2020.
+The views expressed regarding market and economic trends are those of Amundi Pioneer Asset Management, and are subject to change at any time based on market and other conditions and there can be no assurances that countries, markets or sectors will perform as expected.
+These views should not be relied upon as investment advice, as securities recommendations, or as an indication of trading on behalf of any Amundi Pioneer Asset Management product.
+There is no guarantee that market forecasts discussed will be realized or that these trends will continue.
+Investments involve certain risks, including political and currency risks.
+Investment return and principal value may go down as well as up and could result in the loss of all capital invested.
+This material does not constitute an offer to buy or a solicitation to sell any units of any investment fund or any services.
+Date of First Use: October 19, 2020